• Justice for Breeding Dogs

 Created by Ken Reid

-We all know that fireworks terrify pets, livestock and wildlife.
-But for many people, including those suffering with PTSD like war veterans, fireworks can be just as traumatic.
-Right now, the law lets almost any adult buy powerful, display-level fireworks for private use.
-But this petition isn't asking for a total ban on fireworks.
-It's a common-sense call to stop selling them to the general public.
-This simple change means traditions like Bonfire Night and NYE can continue safely at licensed, organised displays — not in random back gardens or on the street.
-It's about protecting animals and vulnerable people from the shock and terror of unexpected explosions.
+We’ve all seen how terrifying fireworks are for pets, livestock and wildlife.
+But for many people too, including those suffering with PTSD like war veterans, these sudden explosions can be just as traumatic.
+Right now, the law allows almost any adult to buy powerful fireworks for private use.
+But Claire’s petition isn't asking for a total ban – it's a common-sense call to stop selling them to the general public.
+Which means, traditions like Bonfire night and NYE would continue at safe, licensed displays, just not in random back gardens and streets.
+And finally our pressure is working: The Government just announced a consultation to review the laws on selling fireworks!
+This is our opportunity to show them the public wants change.
+So if you agree that fireworks shouldn’t be sold to the public, join the campaign, and share it far a wide!

 Created by Claire Buchanan